Hands up who hasn’t got a Google Business Profile (GBP) listing for their brand?

 - Add Product

 The one that will give you most exposure is “add update” as you see more of the preview.
-However all will display in your GMB listing, so it is a way to get more exposure on Google.
+However all will display in your GBP listing, so it is a way to get more exposure on Google.
 Make sure you use the call to action button linking back to your site to the relevant page.
 Events and offers automatically disappear once the date has passed.

 Another new feature is “messaging’

-You can only switch this on through the GMB app so you’ll need to download this.
+You can only switch this on through the GBP app so you’ll need to download this.
 Make sure you turn on notifications so you know when someone has messaged you.
 It has a default message which you will need to amend to be in your brand voice and to set expectations of when someone might expect a response.

-If you would like us to set up your Google My Business listing so it is optimised, please get in touch.
+If you would like us to set up your Google Business Profile listing so it is optimised, please get in touch.
 If you have a listing and need help with anything, we are also ready to help.